solana-foundation/connectorkit/packages/connector/README.md

 }
 ```

-Once enabled, "WalletConnect" appears as a wallet option in your wallet list.
-When selected, the `onDisplayUri` callback fires with a URI that should be displayed as a QR code for mobile wallet scanning.
+Once enabled, "WalletConnect" appears as a connector (id: `walletconnect`) in your wallet list.
+When selected, `useConnector().walletConnectUri` will be set to a `wc:` URI that you can display as a QR code or use for deep linking.

 **Supported WalletConnect Solana methods:**